Leopard 46: A Leap for Leisure

 The cockpit is big and comfortable, as you'd expect on a boat with a 25-foot beam.
 An adjustable hatch in the fiberglass bimini opens forward and acts as a windscoop to keep the crew cool when they're relaxing over lunch.
 Raised to starboard is the helm seat, with room for two and its own bimini; there's good access to the engine controls, the wheel, and the sheet winches.
 A neat feature is the seat along the aft part of the cockpit between the davits; it folds down to become the right height for use as a dinghy dock.
 Wide, flat decks are clear of impediments for crew movement forward.
 Large louvers in the forward end of the house restrict sun glare in the interior and are good steps to the cabin top.
 The anchor and windlass are on the centerline inside a hatch in the bridgedeck.
 The large trampoline between the hulls forward provides a comfortable place to lounge.

 Access below is through sliding glass doors that essentially extend the saloon into the cockpit at the same level.
 Part of the galley counter folds out, enhancing this effect.
 The galley is in the starboard, aft part of the saloon and is large and easily worked; it's well connected to the cockpit, helm seat, and dinette.
 The dinette forward provides 360-degree views around the boat and seats eight in comfort.
-[AB: JB asks for you to discuss this with MP] Clearly this boat is designed to stay cool in the tropics: Three ports above the dinette in the forward part of the house open for good flow-through ventilation right through to the cockpit.
+Clearly this boat is designed to stay cool in the tropics: Three ports above the dinette in the forward part of the house open for good flow-through ventilation right through to the cockpit.

 The interior's satin-finished cherry woodwork is attractive without being too warm.
 The laminate flooring used throughout looks good, wears well, and makes for easy maintenance.